perbik/PUPathFinder/README.md

 - If a path is not found, it will display a prompt.
 This can happen if the building or facility is disabled, as it may be under construction.
 - If you choose to type the origin or destination, it must be ensured that the exact name of the building, which can be checked in the search bar, is typed.

-## Running the Application on an Emulator
+## How to Run the App on an Emulator

 ### Using Android Studio